 Nevertheless annuities have become popular.
-The changes in the federal tax laws during the 1980s have made the annuity a good investment and provide tax advantages simultaneously.
+The changes in the federal tax laws during the 1980s have made the annuity a good investment and provides tax advantages simultaneously.
+In 1989 investors put \$23.4 billion into annuities, a \$1.7 billion increase over the 1988 figure.

 The big advantage in an annuity is that income taxes on earnings are deferred until the earnings are paid out.
-In the case of a long- term annuity the investor may well expect to be in a lower tax bracket when tax is due on the earnings.
+In the case of a long-term annuity the investor may well expect to be in a lower tax bracket when tax is due on the earnings.